kubeedge/website/content/en/docs/developer/custom_message_deliver.md

 ### how to deliver custom messages
 * first, you should enable router module in cloudcore by modifying the cloudcore.yaml: add "enable: true" in router module, and restart cloudcore.

+The cloudcore.yaml file is stored in the cluster as configmap,If you want to modify this file, you need this command

+    `kubectl edit cm cloudcore -nkubeedge`

+After the modification, save and exit.
+Check whether the modification is successful

+    `kubectl get cm cloudcore -nkubeedge -oyaml`

 1. cloud to edge : **rest->eventbus**
 1.1 create rest and eventbus type ruleEndpoint if they don't exist.
 Exec command: